Key Account Spotlight: Reef Systems Coral Farm, Inc.

 Billing Mail Delays – Go Paperless!

-Over the holidays, our area experienced mail delays that caused our members to receive their bills late in the mail.
-While this issue was exacerbated by holiday shopping traffic, mail delays are becoming more common, especially in rural areas.
+Over the past year, our area has experienced increasing mail delays that caused our members to receive their bills late.
+While this issue is exacerbated by holidays and severe weather mail delays are becoming more common across the nation, especially in rural areas.

 SmartHub, Paperless Billing and AutoPay are some of the best ways to help ensure that mail delays do not impact your ability to manage your